sasikanthreddya/Booker-API_automation/README.md

-# Restful Booker API Automation
+# Restful Booker API Automation.

 This repository contains an automated API test suite for the Restful Booker demo API using Java, Maven, Cucumber, Rest Assured, and ExtentReports.